New Poll Shows Florida Hispanic Voters Back DeSantis Over Crist for Governor

 The Telemundo Station Group is part of the NBCUniversal Local division and owned by Comcast, the same parent company as NBC 6.

-LX News is NBCUniversal Local’s new TV and streaming network that serves adults 18-45.
+LX News is NBCUniversal Local’s new TV and streaming network that serves younger audiences.
 LX News is owned by Comcast, the same parent company as NBC 6.